Lithia & Driveway Fields: Football/Soccer Field

 The USCCP Soccer field is a championship-sized field that plays host to the NPSL's Southern Oregon Fuego.
 It has also played host to high school and youth football and soccer games.
 The high school athletic programs who use the facilities for events include Cascade Christian High School football and soccer and St. Mary's School soccer.
 It is also the main home for the Rogue Valley Timbers Soccer Club, a youth soccer program that is part of the Portland Timbers (MLS) Alliance.

+History

+This property was purchased by Martin Dietrich Heitkamp and his wife Gertrude Heitkamp in 1937.
+Their children Martin and Rose (Leever) helped farm and run the cattle ranch that included what is now Manor Hill.
+Martin remained on the property and raised his family with his wife Linda.
+In 2007 the property was sold to the City of Medford and subsequently, became Lithia & Driveway Fields at Heitkamp Ranch.